-This node is installed with the cluster_admin software product, which contains the full set of CXFS cluster administration daemons (fs2d, clconfd, crsd, cad, and cmond; for more details about daemons, see Appendix A, "CXFS Software Architecture" on page 419.)
+This node is installed with the cluster_admin software product, which contains the full set of cluster administration daemons (fs2d, crsd, cad, and cmond) and the CXFS control daemon (clconfd).
+For more details about daemons, see "Cluster Administration Daemons" on page 23, "CXFS Control Daemon" on page 25, and Appendix A, "CXFS Software Architecture" on page 439.